PowerAruba/PowerArubaCP/README.md

 More functionality will be added later.

-Tested with Aruba ClearPass (using release 6.7.x and 6.8.x)
-Application Licence, Service and Static Host List are not supported on Clearpass < 6.8.0
+Tested with Aruba ClearPass (using release 6.8.x, 6.9.x and 6.10.0) Application Licence, Service and Static Host List are not supported on Clearpass < 6.8.0 Device Fingerprint are not supported on Clearpass < 6.9.0

 # Usage